msd/sha2/README.md

 Also because this integer adheres to the system's endianess, it can be loaded and dumped using `msd_utils/endian.hpp`.

+This type will be further developed in the [utilities library](https://github.com/msd/cpp-utils).

-# Compile using cmake and conan
+# Compile using cmake

 Assuming you have all requirements installed then just execute the following